S'pore market sees uptick despite overnight dip on Wall Street

-SINGAPORE (THE BUSINESS TIMES) - Local shares made modest gains on Thursday as investors remained unmoved by Wall Street's overnight dip, as the United States Federal Reserve considered cutting back central bank support.
+Local shares made modest gains yesterday as investors remained unmoved by Wall Street's overnight dip, as the United States Federal Reserve considered cutting back central bank support.

 The Straits Times Index (STI) closed at 3,109.81 points, up 0.18 per cent, or 5.6 points.
 Gainers outnumbered losers 239 to 199, with 1.58 billion shares worth $1.34 billion changing hands.